xaxay/action_library/actions/tag-new-version/README.md

 # Tag new version

-This action adds new tag version.
+This GitHub Action creates a new version tag for the current branch by incrementing the patch number of the latest version tag found.

 ## Inputs

-no input arguments
+No input arguments required.

 ## Outputs

-`version` - New version.
-Alternativ access to it through environemnt variable `VERSION`.
+- `version`: The new version tag created.
+Alternatively, access it through the environment variable `VERSION`.
-`old-version` - Old version.
-Alternativ access to it through environemnt variable `OLD_VERSION`.
+- `old-version`: The previous version tag before the new one was created.
+Alternatively, access it through the environment variable `OLD_VERSION`.
-`branch` - Tagged branch name.
-Alternativ access to it through environemnt variable: `BRANCH`.
+- `branch`: The name of the current branch that has been tagged.
+Alternatively, access it through the environment variable `BRANCH`.

 ## Usage example

+## Usage Example

-To use this action in your workflow, add the following step:
+To use this action in your workflow, add the following steps to your `.github/workflows/main.yml` file:

 ```yml
 name: Your workflow